awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

 You can also use EventBridge to schedule automated actions that are invoked at certain times using cron or rate expressions\.
 For more information, see [Creating an Amazon EventBridge rule that runs on a schedule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) in the *Amazon EventBridge User Guide*\.

 Common use cases for AWS Batch jobs as a EventBridge target include the following use cases:
-+ A scheduled job is created to occurs at regular time intervals\.
++ A scheduled job is created to occur at regular time intervals\.
 For example, a cron job occurs only during low\-usage hours when Amazon EC2 Spot Instances are less expensive\.
 + An AWS Batch job runs in response to an API operation that's logged in CloudTrail\.
-For example, a job is submitted whenever an object is uploaded to a specified Amazon S3 bucket, with the EventBridge input transformer passing the bucket and key name of the object to AWS Batch parameters each time\.
+For example, a job is submitted whenever an object is uploaded to a specified Amazon S3 bucket\.
+Each time this happens, the EventBridge input transformer passes the bucket and key name of the object to AWS Batch parameters\.
 **Note**
-In this scenario, all of the AWS resources \(such as the Amazon S3 bucket, the EventBridge rule, and all CloudTrail logs\) must be in the same Region\.
+In this scenario, all of related AWS resources must be in the same Region\.
+This includes resources such as the Amazon S3 bucket, EventBridge rule, and CloudTrail logs\.

 Before you can submit AWS Batch jobs with EventBridge rules and targets, the EventBridge service needs several permissions to run AWS Batch jobs on your behalf\.
 When you create a rule in the EventBridge console that specifies an AWS Batch job as a target, you're provided with an opportunity to create this role\.
 For more information about the required service principal and IAM permissions for this role, see [EventBridge IAM role](CWE_IAM_role.md)\.